amekusa/docolatte/README.md

 ## Notes for users

 ### v3.0
-- Changed the code highlighter from Google Code Prettify to [highlight.js](https://highlightjs.org/).
+- Migrated the code highlighter from Google Code Prettify to [highlight.js](https://highlightjs.org/).
   You may need to change the `code.theme` option value to adapt for this change
 - New option: `minify`
 - Fixed the bugs around Simplebar